A-poc/CTF-Tools/README.md

   `steghide info file` : displays info about whether a file has embedded data or not.

-  `steghide extract -sf file [--passphrase password]` : extracts embedded data from a file [using a password]
+  `steghide extract -sf file [--passphrase password]` : extracts embedded data from a file [using a password].

   ![Screenshot_5](https://user-images.githubusercontent.com/100603074/158079780-c9f88efe-0b06-4845-b988-919dab07015f.jpg)